shopware5/devdocs/source/developers-guide/shopware-5-plugin-update-guide/index.md

 }
 ```
 #### jQuery plugins
 Shopware 5 already includes several jQuery plugins you can use to implement useful features, like sliders or search fields.
-All of these can be found in the 'Themes/Frontend/Responsive/frontend/_public/src/js/' folder.
+All of these can be found in the 'Themes/Frontend/Responsive/frontend/_public/src/js/' directory.

 #### Write own jQuery plugins
 If you want to write your own jQuery plugin, you should use our new plugin base class.
 It provides all the basic operations every jQuery plugin needs to have.